PBnJK/edit/README.md

 # edit

-A simple file editor in C with ncurses
+A simple text editor in C with ncurses

 ## Features